eurocat2k/eurocat2k.github.io/docs/vpn/readme.md

 -  At DHCP reservation window you should select fixed IP address - you need to setup this feature on your own Raspberry PI device.
 See the docs how to achieve this.

--  If there os no other user installed on your Raspberry PI, then stick with user 'pi'.
+-  If there is no other user installed on your Raspberry PI, then stick with user 'pi'.

 -  At installation mode windows - when you have to choose between OpenVPN or Wireguard VPN server installatio - you select the latter.